gvwilson/sdxjs/code-generator/index.md

 ## How can we generate JavaScript?

 -   Two basic strategies
-    -   Generate code and modify that
+    -   Let the system turn code into runnable instructions and then modify them
     -   Modify a temporary copy of the source and then generate code
 -   We can't use the first approach because JavaScript doesn't save the generated <g key="byte_code">byte code</g> for us to play with